What is a Progressive Web App?

 Here are a few ways in which you can use a PWA for areas in which a native app simply can’t compete.

-Apps come with some drawbacks.
+Aside from the easy access and fast page loads, These apps do come with some drawbacks.
 The often need to be regularly upgraded, might be too large to install, or might not be compatible with certain devices.
 There’s also the question of whether the app is available for certain devices below a certain range.

 Needless to say, apps can have a number of factors that make them difficult to install and use, This is where the benefits of PWAs are very obvious.